Originally published at https://myfwc.com/fishing/freshwater/sites-forecasts/ne/ on January 1, 2021.

 Hurricane Irma and subsequent high waters certainly did a number on the eelgrass on Lake George, and the vegetation is still recovering.
 Largemouth bass anglers may find success using live shiners and artificial baits fished near pilings.
 Live shad and grass shrimp fished near the jetties when the river is flowing should produce catches of largemouth bass and stripers.
 Cooling waters should also bring success to black crappie (speckled perch) anglers fishing Willow Cove on the eastern shore.
 Striped bass and Sunshine bass should be active around Ninemile Point and the Jetties.

 Lunker Club (8 – 9.9 pounds): 163 | Trophy Club (10 – 12.9 pounds): 31

 Ocala National Forest Lakes

-As we move into February and March, largemouth bass fishing should begin to peak.
+As we move into February and March, the largemouth bass fishing should begin to peak.
 Fish will begin spawning when water temperatures reach 65 degrees.
 Fishing in the shallows where fish spawn can produce good results.
-Lake Kerr is a sure bet to catch lots of small fish, with the possibility of some giant bass.
-For more consistent catches of moderate to large-size bass, Lake Bryant or Wildcat Lake would be a good bet.
-Targeting areas of moderate vegetation with soft plastics or weedless spinnerbaits can produce well.
+Lake Kerr is a sure bet to catch lots of small fish, with the possibility of some giant Bass.
+Lake Kerr has an abundance of small to mid-sized Largemouth Bass.
+It is resources such as these that FWC fisheries biologists encourage the harvest of these smaller Bass under the current regulations.
+For more consistent catches of moderate to large sized bass, Lake Bryant or Wildcat Lake would be a good bet.
+Targeting areas with moderate vegetation with soft plastics or weedless spinnerbaits can produce well.
 Lake Bryant was at one time a very productive crappie lake but, has not been very productive for crappie fishing as of late.